 “Through the experience of the past week we have all tasted what it was like to live and act in Nazi Germany.
 We learned what it felt like to create a disciplined social environment.
 To build a special society.
 Pledge allegiance to that society.
 Replace reason with rules.
 Yes, we would all have made good Germans.
 We would have put on the uniform.
 Turned our head as friends and neighbors were cursed and then persecuted.
 Pulled the locks shut.
 Worked in the “defense” plants.
 Burned ideas.
 Yes, we know in a small way what it feels like to find a hero.
 To grab quick solution.
 Feel strong and in control of destiny.
 We know the fear of being left out.
 The pleasure of doing something right and being rewarded.
 To be number one.
 To be right.
 Taken to an extreme we have seen and perhaps felt what these actions will lead to. we each have witnessed something over the past week.
 We have seen that fascism is not just something those other people did.
 No. it’s right here.
 In this room.
 In our own personal habits and way of life.
 Scratch the surface and it appears.
 Something in all of us.
 We carry it like a disease.
 The belief that human beings are basically evil and therefore unable to act well toward each other.
 A belief that demands a strong leader and discipline to preserve social order.
 And there is something else.
 The act of apology.

-[SoE: Ahh, conservatism, or “the category of political positions based on the belief that people are unimprovable, and hence that the function of the state is to limit the damage done in a nation by the unimprovable people.”
-That sounds like a real prison, unlike the this.]
+SoE: Hardly “objective” terms.
+Also, a fine example of conservatism, or “the category of political positions based on the belief that people are unimprovable, and hence that the function of the state is to limit the damage done in a nation by the unimprovable people.”
+That sounds like a real prison, unlike the this.

 “This is the final lesson to be experienced.
 This last lesson is perhaps the one of greatest importance.
 This lesson was the question that started our plunge in studying Nazi life.
 Do you remember the question?
 It concerned a bewilderment at the German populace claiming ignorance and non-involvement in the Nazi movement.
 If I remember the question. it went something like this.
 How could the German soldier, teacher, railroad conductor, nurse, tax collector, the average citizen, claim at the end of the Third Reich that they knew nothing of what was going on.
 How can a people be a part of something and then claim at the demise that they were not really involved?
 What causes people to blank out their own history?
 In the next few minutes and perhaps years, you will have an opportunity to answer this question.”

-[SoE: Maybe because the the near entirety of what they were told after the war just didn’t add up?
-And they saw what was being done to their fellow citizens by the Western Allies and the USSR?]
+SoE: Maybe because the near entirety of what they were told after the war just didn’t add up?
+And they saw what was being done to their fellow citizens by the Western Allies and the USSR?

 “If our enactment of the Fascist mentality is complete not one of you will ever admit to being at this final Third Wave rally.
 Like the Germans, you will have trouble admitting to yourself that you come this far.
 You will not allow your friends and parents to know that you were willing to give up individual freedom and power for the dictates of order and unseen leaders.
 You can’t admit to being manipulated.
 Being a follower.
 To accepting the Third Wave as a way of life.
 You won’t admit to participating in this madness.
 You will keep this day and this rally a secret.
 It’s a secret I shall share with you.”